 200 million dollars in sales in a short time

 Hasbro has proven that it can make money.
 Not only with Magic the Gathering, but also with the licensing to Larian Studios, which landed a hit with Baldur's Gate 3, both in terms of gameplay and financially.
-Ultimately, this was also a success for Hasbro.
+Ultimately, for Hasbro too.
 Monopoly Go! from Scopely also generated good sales.
-The revenue was for Hasbro especially in view of the ailing toy division Heilsbringer, as it is currently unclear how retail sales will develop this year.
-Hasbro CEO Chris Cocks expects Magic the Gathering to continue to increase sales in the future - he is "optimistic" about Magic's growth.
-The Universes Beyond play a special role in this, as they are the ones that attract new players to the trading card genre.
+The revenue was a savior for Hasbro, especially in view of the weakening toy division, as it is currently unclear how retail sales will develop this year.
+Magic the Gathering is expected to generate HasbroCEO Chris Cocks is expecting sales to continue to rise in the future - he is "optimistic" about Magic's growth.
+The Universes Beyond play a special role in this, because they are the ones that will attract new players to the trading card genre.

 # | Preview | Product | Rating | Price | |